 The term “web design” is a broad term covering a multitude of disciplines involved in creating websites.
 For now let’s keep it simple and take it, quite literally, at face value… web design means making websites look good.
 Of course, looking good is quite subjective, but your website should instantly say:

 - Convey your business professionally and with style.

 At the very minimum, your website should be a shopfront, with your logo & branding, a display of your products & services, some information about your business, and options for visitors to contact you.

 But what if your website looks fantastic but isn’t actually doing anything?
 We looked at this common issue in “What, Your Web Designer didn’t SEO your Website?” and said we’d address the pointers, so here are some signs that your web designer doesn’t do SEO.

 1. Your Website’s Not on Google.

-You Google your own brand, company name or website address and it’s not on Google!
 But the site’s been live for nearly a year now, what on earth is going on?
-You paid thousands of pounds for a stunning website design but you website’s not on Google!
-No wonder you’re getting no enquiries, no leads, no sales!
+You paid (tens of) thousands of pounds for a stunning website design but your website’s not on Google!
+No wonder you’re getting no enquiries, no leads, and no sales!

 This is uncommon but we have seen it.
 One of the reasons is that, whilst in the design stage, your web designer would have hidden your website from the search engines.
 After all, your audience should see the new site when it’s ready, so it’s best to prevent the development site or staging server from being discovered, crawled and indexed.
 We get that.
 But when your web designer forgets to switch that feature off, it means your live site isn’t crawlable or indexable.